jsanant/vmtctl/README.md

 ## vmtctl

-A CLI to generate [multi-tenant](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#multitenancy) URLs in victoria-metrics and run the clustered version locally.
+A CLI tool to generate [multi-tenant](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#multitenancy) URLs in victoria-metrics and run the clustered version locally.
 The tool helps in understanding on how to use the [multi-tenant URLs](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#url-format) in clustered mode.

 ## Usage

+**Note:** Every time you run the binary new tenants are generated.

 ```
 $ ./bin/vmtctl -h